To use radar profiles your device must be running firmware version 10.11 or later. Go to axis.com to update your firmware.

 Area monitoring profile

-Area monitoring profile is best used for objects moving at up to 55 km/h (34 mph).
+The area monitoring profile is optimized for objects moving at up to 55 km/h (34 mph).
 This profile allows you to detect whether an object is human, vehicle, or unknown.
-A rule can be set to trigger an event when any of these objects is detected.
-If you want to track only vehicles, you should use the Road monitoring profile.
+A rule can be set to trigger an action when any of these objects is detected.
+To track vehicles moving in higher speeds, use the Road monitoring profile.

 Install multiple radars